 “My dad drove using his knees and told me it was the best way to drive.”

 - If you are learning to drive, why not take a look at Admiral's Learner Driver Insurance which will cover you in mum or dad's car while you learn to drive?
-Get cover for seven 30, 60 or 90 days and their No Claims Bonus won't be affected if you need to make a claim.
+Get instant cover from two hours to 90 days and their No Claims Bonus won't be affected if you need to make a claim.